A practical guide to Digital Micro-mirror Devices (DMDs) for wavefront shaping: Choosing the right DMD: Diffraction effects

-To demonstrate the effect, we conduct a simulation of a DMD using Python (refer to tutorial and code in~\cite{WFSnet_diffraction}) with two pixel pitches of $d=7.6$\textmu m and $d=10.8$\textmu m, under a coherent excitation at $\lambda=633$nm.
-Fig.~\ref{fig:mu76} shows the estimated blazed number $\mu$ as a function of the angle of incidence $\alpha'$ in the horizontal plane, along with the far field diffraction pattern for two distinct incident angles.
+To demonstrate the effect, we first conduct a simulation of a DMD using Python (refer to tutorial and code in~\cite{WFSnet_diffraction}) with two pixel pitches of $d=7.6$\textmu m and $d=10.8$\textmu m, under a coherent excitation at $\lambda=633$nm.
+Fig.~\ref{fig:mu76} shows the estimated blazed number $\mu$ as a function of the angle of incidence $\alpha$ in the horizontal plane, along with the far field diffraction pattern for two distinct incident angles.
 Fig.~\ref{fig:mu_2d} shows the blazed number as a function of both the incident angle and the wavelength for pixel pitches of $d=7.6$\textmu m and $d=10.8$\textmu m.
-It should be noted that the efficiency of diffraction can be altered by adjusting the angle of incidence.
+It should be noted that the efficiency of diffraction, \red{i.e. the fraction of the incident optical power that is diffracted into a given diffraction order relative to the incident power, } can be altered by adjusting the angle of incidence $\alpha$.
 However, its impact is relatively confined within an acceptable angular range that aligns with experimental limitations (i.e. for angles far from $\pm 90^\circ$).
-Far-field patterns are centered around the maximum of the envelope $\theta_\text{max} = 2\theta_B - \alpha$ (marked by a yellow cross).
-We see that for small values of $\alpha$, the pixel pitch of $d=10.8$\textmu m leads to a blazed number $\mu$ close $1$.
+Far-field patterns are centered around the maximum of the envelope for an output angle $2\theta_B - \alpha$ (marked by a \red{red} cross).
+We see that for small positive values of $\alpha$, the pixel pitch of $d=10.8$\textmu m leads to a blazed number $\mu$ close to $1$.
 It corresponds in the far field to having one bright order of diffraction close to the maximum of the envelope.